het7-5/DataScraper/README.md

 # DataScraper
-Web crawler for scraping data and converting it structed labeld data
+Web crawler for scraping data and converting it to structed data